Travel & conservation company, since 1991

 The rehabilitated parrots mingle with wild parrots shortly after their release – Oct 2011. © Rodnick Biljon

-Red was the weakest of the four rehabilitated and released parrots, so we have great hope that the other three are also doing well, and have dispersed back to their preferred territories.
+Red was the weakest of the four rehabilitated and released parrots, so we hope the other three are also doing well and have dispersed back to their preferred territories.

 cape parrots